cypress-io/testing-workshop-cypress/README.md

 ## Application

 [Vue.js](https://vuejs.org/) + [Vuex](https://vuex.vuejs.org/) + REST server application that we are going to test is in the folder `todomvc`.
 This application and its full testing is described in [this blog post](https://www.cypress.io/blog/2017/11/28/testing-vue-web-application-with-vuex-data-store-and-rest-backend/).
+The application should run fine without network access.

 ## Slides